Amphora: Ancient Rome

+Italian Amphorae

 The first type of Roman amphora, Dressel 1, appears in central Italy in the late 2nd century BC.
 This type had thick walls and a characteristic red fabric.
 It was very heavy, although also strong.
-Around the middle of the 1st century BC the so-called Dressel 2-4 starts to become widely used.
+Around the middle of the 1st century BC the so-called Dressel 2-4 started to become used widely.
 This type of amphora presented some advantages in being lighter and with thinner walls.
 It has been calculated that while a ship could accommodate approximately 4500 Dressel 1, it was possible to fit 6000 Dressel 2–4 in the same space.
 Dressel 2-4 were often produced in the same workshops used for the production of Dressel 1 which quickly ceased to be used.

 At the same time in Cuma (southern Italy) the production of the cadii cumani type starts (Dressel 21–22).
-These containers were mainly used for the transportation of fruit and were used until the middle imperial times.
+These containers were mainly used for the transportation of fruit and were used until the middle imperial period.
 At the same time, in central Italy, the so-called Spello amphorae, small containers, were produced for the transportation of wine.
 On the Adriatic coast the older types were replaced by the Lamboglia 2 type, a wine amphora commonly produced between the end of the 2nd and the 1st century BC.
-This type develops later into the Dressel 6A which becomes dominant during Augustan times.
+This type developed later into the Dressel 6A which becomes dominant during Augustan times.

+Gallic Amphorae

-In the Gallic provinces the first examples of Roman amphorae were local imitations of pre-existent types such as Dressel 1, Dressel 2–4, Pascual 1, and Haltern 70.
+In the Gallic provinces the first examples of Roman amphorae were local imitations of preexisting types such as Dressel 1, Dressel 2–4, Pascual 1, and Haltern 70.
 The more typical Gallic production begins within the ceramic ateliers in Marseille during late Augustan times.
 The type Oberaden 74 was produced to such an extent that it influenced the production of some Italic types.

+Hispanic Amphorae

 Spanish amphorae became particularly popular thanks to a flourishing production phase in late Republican times.
 The Hispania Baetica and Hispania Tarraconensis regions (south-western and eastern Spain) were the main production areas between the 2nd and the 1st century BC due to the distribution of land to military veterans and the founding of new colonies.
 Spanish amphorae were widespread in the Mediterranean area during early imperial times.
 The most common types were all produced in Baetica and among these there were the Dressel 20, a typical olive oil container, the Dressel 7–13, for garum (fish sauce), and the Haltern 70, for defrutum (fruit sauce).
 In the Tarraconensis region the Pascual 1 was the most common type, a wine amphora shaped on the Dressel 1, and imitations of Dressel 2–4.

+North African Amphorae

+North-African production was based on an ancient tradition which may be traced back to the Phoenician colony of Carthage.
+Phoenician amphorae had characteristic small handles attached directly onto the upper body.
+This feature becomes the distinctive mark of late-Republican/early imperial productions, which are then called neo-Phoenician.
+The types produced in Tripolitania and Northern Tunisia are the Maña C1 and C2, later renamed Van der Werff 1, 2, and 3.